lazypower/dasroot-blog/content/2015-01-04-a-new-year-a-new-blog.md

 Image: /images/2015/january/retrospective.jpg
 Summary: 2014 held a lot of interesting things for me, both personally and professionally.
 I had a long and serious internal monologue with myself deciding if I really wanted to write this post.
 I think that overall it's important to recap what you've experienced over the past year so you have a clear cut vision of where you've come from; and thus - where you might be going.

-2014 held a lot of interesting things for me, both personally and professionally.
-I had a long and serious internal monologue with myself deciding if I *really* wanted to write this post.
-I think that overall it's important to recap what you've experienced over the past year so you have a clear cut vision of where you've come from; and thus - where you might be going.

 ## The Retrospective

 ### Almost a year at Canonical